NotCompsky/rscraper/rtagger/README.md

 # Installation

-You can either install the [Javascript script](rtagger.js) into the greasemonkey addon, or install the addon into your browser.
+You can either install the [Javascript script](rtagger.js) into the greasemonkey addon, or open [the addon](browser-addon/rtagger.xpi) with your browser and install that.

 ## AddOn